richard-ui/Data-Centric-Project/README.md

 - As a First time user, I want to be able to navigate the site in an easy and efficient way without any complex design.

+- As a First Time user, I want to be able to register

 - As a First Time user, I want to be able to browse and search for recipes

 - As a First Time user, I want to get inspiration for a recipe to make myself.